Fire services in York Region: Georgina

-Town of Georgina Fire and Rescue provides fire fighting services to the communities of Keswick, Ontario, Sutton, Ontario and Pefferlaw, Ontario.
+Town of Georgina Fire and Rescue provides fire fighting services to the communities of Keswick, Sutton and Pefferlaw.
 The department deals mainly with rural fire situations (residential, commercial and agriculture fires), but it has marine and hazmat capabilities.
 Georgina Fire and Rescue has a mix of full-time and volunteer staff with total strength of 90 personnel.
 A fleet of 11 apparatus are spread across 3 stations.
 Georgina Fire and Rescue was created from the merger of several local fire departments including Keswick Fire Department and Georgina Fire Department.

 Georgina Fire Rescue launched a 34' Stanley Aluminium Fire and Rescue Boat in May 2020.
 At the time they are the only service with true firefighting capability (SCBA, Hose, Nozzles, etc) for operating on the south shore of the Lake.
 The Fireboat is designated as Marine 2.
 Marine 1 is the Georgina Fire Rescue Airboat utilized for Lake Rescue during the ice and winter season.
 The service is supported by York Regional Police in marine firefighting on Lake Simcoe by use of MU2 Naawig, a patrol boat equipped with a water nozzle.

 East Gwillimbury

-East Gwillimbury Emergency Services serves the communities of Holland Landing, Ontario, Mount Albert, Ontario and Queensville, Ontario.
+East Gwillimbury Emergency Services serves the communities of Holland Landing, Mount Albert and Queensville.
 The fire service operates over an area of 238 square kilometres or 91.89 sqmi.
 The department has a full-time fire chief, fire prevention officer and training officer.
 In addition six full-time firefighters are on duty in two shifts during daytime hours in the Queensville firehall.
 All other firefighters are volunteers and each station has a staff of 27 and all must be residents of the Town of East Gwillimbury.
 The fire service is capable of handling a variety of situations, but it is mostly a rural fire service.
 This fire department responds to approximately 1000 emergency calls each year.
 Expected growth to East Gwillimbury will result in massive changes to the town's population and the change from a part-time paid on-call fire department to full-time staffed 24 hours in the near future.
 The service began as independent fire stations in 1970 and unified after 1997.